butterygg/lp_analysis/lp report.md

 ## Important
 - **Take note of the mean and median total returns in the below reports**
-- **The below returns do not include liquidity incentives provided via merkl.**
+- **The below returns do not include the liquidity incentives you will receive via merkl.**

 ## Aggregated Portfolio Performance